hcai-mms/hcai-mms.github.io/_publications/2023_PerspectivesRecSys_MultiObjectiveHyperOpt.md

 bib:
   # journal: Springer # e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
   booktitle: Proceedings of the 3rd Workshop on Perspectives on the Evaluation of Recommender Systems co-located with the 17th ACM Conference on Recommender Systems (RecSys 2023), Singapore, Singapore.
-  editor: Alan Said, Eva Zangerle, Christine Bauer
+  editor: Said, Alan and Zangerle, Eva and Christine Bauer
   publisher: CEUR-WS.org
   address:
   doi: